-We want to ask new questions of Tibetan and Himalayan objects now in museum collections.
-Rather than focusing on the object’s religious significance we want to think about the ways objects enable us to understand historical, political and contemporary events and encounters.
+We want to ask new questions of Tibetan and Himalayan objects.
+Therefore, rather than focusing on the object’s religious significance we want to think about the ways objects enable us to understand historical, political and contemporary events and encounters.

 What did Tibetan and Himalayan objects do during moments of historical and political significance?

-What types of object-based knowledge have been lost, and what has replaced it?
+What types of object-based knowledge have been lost or ignored and what has replaced it?

 How can we recover lost knowledge, and what does this process of recovery mean for museums, academics, and Tibetans?